The Longevity Project: Summit County’s super seniors

 — Nominated by Philip Bonner

 Kent is 81 years old.
 He skinned up Arapahoe Basin Ski Area 136 consecutive days last year.
 Kent goes to the Silverthorne Recreation Center approximately three times a week to work out.
 Kent continues to summit Colorado’s 14,000-foot-plus mountains.
-On bad weather days or between summits days, he walks the neighborhood doing approximately 5 miles.
+On bad weather days or between summit days, he walks the neighborhood doing approximately 5 miles.

 Kent is a former college football player.
 He has maintained being an athlete all his life.
 Kent lives a healthy lifestyle.
 He does not smoke or drink.
 He eats healthy.
 He gets plenty of exercise.
 Kent should definitely be considered for the Longevity Project.